freeCodeCamp/guide/src/pages/cplusplus/variables/index.md

 title: Variables
 ---

-Lets discuss something know as variables.
+Let's discuss something know as variables.
 Variables are like a bucket.
 You can put something in it and then change it afterwards when needed.
 In C++ there are many types of variables like Integers, Strings, Booleans and many other.
 Lets look at a simple program using integer variables.Integers can store simple positive and negative values like 0, 1, -1